 Physical gas supply is expected to be adequate to meet growing demand in the Pacific Northwest and North America.
 New supply development technologies continue to provide additional resources in British Columbia and the Rocky Mountain regions.
 Shale gas from the Horn River Basin, Montney and Marcellus are likely to keep sufficient supplies available in North America.
 Several sources believe that shale is set to comprise more than a third of the US production by the mid 2020s.
 Well performance in the Horn River play has improved over the past few years.
 Although players must overcome a multitude of challenges, including a remote operating environment, water availability and disposal issues, infrastructure constraints, and high upfront capital costs, Canadian production and exports are anticipated to decline.

 Still, due to on-going financial and regulatory issues, there is still some question as to whether or not a new pipeline will transport Alaskan gas into the North American market, or if it will be completed within the Company’s planning period.
-The Mackenzie Gas Project, which would bring gas from the Canadian Arctic to Alberta, has pushed out their start date to 2018 (from 2014) due to regulatory issues, incomplete financial arrangements and staffing shortages.
-The Alaska pipeline project, designed to deliver 4.5 (up to 5.9 Bcf/d under maximum compression) Bcf/d from Alaska’s North Slope into Alberta and/or the US Lower-48, is not dead, with two competing projects still officially in the works.
-The TransCanada-ExxonMobil Alaska Pipeline Project is expected to file their draft Resource Reports to FERC in the coming months, although, like many projects—it may expand to include an LNG option.
+The Mackenzie Gas Project, which would bring gas from the Canadian Arctic to Alberta, has pushed out its start date to 2018 (from 2014) due to regulatory issues, incomplete financial arrangements and staffing shortages.
+The Alaska pipeline project, designed to deliver 4.5 (up to 5.9 Bcf/d under maximum compression) billion cubic feet per day from Alaska’s North Slope into Alberta and/or the US Lower-48, is not dead, with two competing projects still officially in the works.
+The TransCanada-ExxonMobil Alaska Pipeline Project is expected to file its draft Resource Reports to FERC in the coming months, although, like many projects - it may expand to include a liquid natural gas (LNG) option.
 Still, Lower-48 shale development has called into question the ultimate need for this project but indicators are that eventually it will get done around 2023.

 Load Resource Balance

 During this planning cycle, Cascade continued to evaluate the impacts on both its load and resources and portfolio costs associated with its peak day planning criteria.
-Until the 2008 IRP, Cascade had historically utilized a system average of 65 heating degree days (dd) for its peak demand forecast as it represented the coldest day recorded in Cascade’s 60 plus years of weather history.
+Until the 2008 IRP, Cascade had historically utilized a system average of 65 heating degree days (DD) for its peak demand forecast as it represented the coldest day recorded in Cascade’s 60 plus years of weather history.
 However, the Company had only experienced a 65dd once in its history (which occurred in 1968), and therefore commencing with the 2008 Plan, the Company modified its design day criteria to utilize the coldest day during the past 30

 years.
 This modification reduced the peak day to 61dd which occurred as recently as